 I want new words for abortion and beauty and virginity (a concept which has surely outlived its narrow usefulness, if it ever had any).
 I want a word for a female orgasm that celebrates its pulsing peaks and valleys.
 I want a new word for consent that sounds more like enthusiasm and less like a shrug or a nod or a signature.

 For now, words fail, and so we remain quiet.
 And, quiet, we remain alone, isolated, unaware of our power.
-Imagine what comfort we could be to one another, if only we had the words to describe our actual lives.
+Imagine what comfort we could be to one another, if only we had the words we needed.